T-Bhuiyan/kafka-python-postgres/README.md

 ## Usage

-To Run this Python Application:
+To run this python application:
 ```python
 python3 <filename>
 OR,